Skip to Content

 How Does Asbestos Cause Cancer?

 It can take many years for asbestos-related cancers to develop and symptoms to emerge.
-This is called a latency period.
+This time span is called a latency period.
 Often, mesothelioma and asbestos lung cancer patients aren’t diagnosed until 10 – 50 years after their first exposure.

 All six types of asbestos can cause cancer.
 Any amount of exposure, including short-term asbestos exposure, can lead to an asbestos-related illness.